markwellj/markwellj/README.md

 - I particularly love complex relational data and using it to answer questions, even if those questions haven't even been asked.
 Sometimes, the data does all the talking.

-- Currently, amidst looking for jobs, I am completing Udemy's MySQL bootcamp to increase my language abilities and gain greater insight into application web development.
+- Currently, amidst looking for jobs, I have recently completed Udemy's MySQL bootcamp to increase my language abilities and gain greater insight into application web development.

 - 📫 I'm easily reachable at: